ScudBt-CS160/.github/profile/README.md

 ## Hi there 👋
-This is the organization containing the six compiler projects from the Compilers course. \s The first project is a simple visitor model practice that'll be applied in later projects. \s The second project is a simple calculator implemented from scratch. \s The last four projects together build a compiler, as specified in the next segment. \s
+This is the organization containing the six compiler projects from the Compilers course.\s\s The first project is a simple visitor model practice that'll be applied in later projects.\s\s The second project is a simple calculator implemented from scratch.\s\s The last four projects together build a compiler, as specified in the next segment.\s\s

 ## a LR(1) compiler running on x86 machines.
 It was separated into 4 parts.